-- Significantly picture-based, art books have loads of images that just makes the file very large.
+- Significantly picture-based, art books have loads of images that just make the file very large.
 If you switch the pictures to low-res, you lose a lot of quality.

-- iPad maybe more handy in image browsing
+- iPad may be handier in image browsing

 - With more and more digital books produced, the cost of production of traditional art books would double or triple.

 But not everything is bad news.
 Large-format books are still collector's items and can never be replaced by digitalised versions.
-Art books in general are targeted to a niche upscale market who still prefer to have traditionally printed materials.
-Professionals who use art books as reference materials still love leafing thru real pages of a book and still love to display big coffee-table books in their homes.
+Art books in general are targeted at a niche upscale market that still prefers to have traditionally printed materials.
+Professionals who use art books as reference materials still love leafing thru real pages of a book and still love to display big coffee table books in their homes.

 So traditional art books are never going to be a thing of the past.
 They are still worthwhile to own especially if you have money to shell out because it's the closest thing you can have to acquiring a real work of art.
 However, publishers need to use digital strategies to promote their products online and invest more money in digital marketing than traditional media.
 Forget courting traditional journalists and show more love to art and design bloggers.
 Stop being snooty and go as grassroots as you can.
 Moreover, collector's editions need to be more exciting to entice people to open their pockets.
 Maybe tie it up with a product giveaway.
 Create online games and give sneak peek previews either in video format or apps.
 In other words, swear allegiance to your digital enemy and no one's going to rain on your parade.